 Is Alaska always dark?
-There sure is a lot of talk out there about Alaska being the pitch dark for 6 months out of the year.
+There are many rumors about Alaska being pitch dark for six months out of the year, during the winter season.
 This is simply not true!
-Alaska is a huge place, and many people do not realize the vast differences there can be, depending on where you are in the state.
+Alaska is a huge place, and many people do not realize the vast differences in the amount of darkness or light, depending on where you are in the state.

-The differences are so great in fact that the sunrise across the state can vary from no official daylight hours all the way to six hours and twenty-two minutes depending on where you are during the shortest days of the winter!
+The differences are so significant that the sunrise across the state can vary from no official daylight hours to six hours and twenty-two minutes, depending on where you are during the shortest days of the winter!

-Utqiaġvik, (pronounced UUT-kee-AH-vik), formally known as Barrow, Alaska for example, does get extended darkness, but not for six months at a time as some would have you believe!
+Utqiaġvik, (pronounced UUT-kee-AH-vik), formally known as Barrow, Alaska, for example, does get extended darkness, but not for six months at a time as some would have you believe!
 For them, the sun sets on November 18th and rises again on January 23rd.

 Even with “67 days of darkness”, Utqiaġvik still gets Polar Twilight hours where the sun sits just below the horizon.

 As for the rest of Alaska that sits near or below the Arctic Circle, our days are just short (how short depends on what area you are in).
-But we are not in “total darkness” as some false claims suggest.
+But we are not in “total darkness” 24/7.

-Now, with that being said, when it is late and dark, and there is cloud cover, it is DARK.
-There have been some moonless nights that we have been out chasing the lights (the Aurora) that were so dark we couldn’t see our hands in front of our faces with the headlamps turned off.
+With that being said, when it’s dark, it’s dark.
+Some moonless nights we have been out chasing the lights (the Aurora) have been so dark we couldn’t see our hands in front of our faces with the headlamps turned off.

-This brings me to a few things you can do in the dark, that we absolutely LOVE!
+This brings me to a few things you can do in the dark that we LOVE!

 The Aurora has a few names: